 The essence of ceramic is convection heating, which is a sort of heating.
 As a result, these models produce warmth focused around an element known as PTC, which stands for positive temperature coefficient and is a sort of ceramic.
 In terms of how they work and are utilized, they are very similar to metal element models.

-PTC is a type of substance that is classified as a partial conductor of electricity.
+PTC is a type of substance classified as a partial conductor of electricity.
 When a current or electricity is conducted through ceramic, heat is produced.
 Once the heater’s element has heated up and is producing heat, the heat may be distributed around the room or area you’re seeking to heat.

 Ceramic heating systems have numerous advantages and are ideal for use in the home or workplace.
 The following are some of the advantages of purchasing a ceramic heater.

-- Instant heating: Ceramic versions produce instant heat, which is a significant advantage of this heating method.
+- Instant heating: Ceramic versions produce instant heat, a significant advantage of this heating method.
 It warms up quickly due to the ceramic portion, which is a good heat conductor, and when combined with a fan, the heat is delivered to you instantly.

 - Quick to cool down: When a ceramic design is turned off, the heating stops immediately.
 This is an excellent safety feature for people who have small children or pets.
 It also ensures that the heater is not a fire threat.

 - Easily transportable: Ceramic space heaters are easily transportable due to the small and compact ceramic heating element.
-When needed, they can simply be relocated from one room to another.
+When needed, they can be relocated from one room to another.

 - Not ideal for heating huge areas: Ceramic heaters have a maximum heating coverage of 300 square feet.
 As a result, they aren’t the ideal option for huge spaces.